spread-ai/docs-comments/docs/module-2/creating-a-display-application.md

 {{ snippets.demoInstanceDetails }}

+To open Studio, select the **Studio** tile in the SPREAD Platform Launcher.

 ## Creating the UI

 Drag and drop a table widget onto the Studio canvas from the **UI** tab on the left-hand side.
 The highlighted options on the right-hand side is where we will add data from the query that we will bind to the table.